vmware/terraform-provider-vcfa/website/docs/d/org_oidc.html.markdown

 # vcfa\_org\_oidc

-Provides a data source to read the OpenID Connect (OIDC) configuration of an Organization in VMware Cloud Foundation Automation.
+Provides a data source to read the OpenID Connect (OIDC) configuration of an [Organization][vcfa_org-ds] in VMware Cloud Foundation Automation.

 _Used by: **Provider**, **Tenant**_